KiranKumarMalik/kirankumarmalik/README.md

 # 😎Describe about  me

-⚡ I am currently pursuing Master in Computer Application from Centurion University of Technology and Management , BBSR , Odisha .
+⚡ I have completed my B-Tech Computer Science and Engineering from Centurion University of Technology and Management , BBSR , Odisha.

-⚡ I am looking for growth.
-Currently, I’m looking for for internships and research projects in the field of Cloud Computing and to build up my career and skills.
+⚡ I am looking for career growth.
+Currently, I’m looking for for full-time opportunity and research projects in the field of Cloud Computing and to build up my career and skills.

 - 👨‍💻 All of my projects are available at [https://kirankumarmalik.me/](https://kirankumarmalik.me/)